libvirtsnapbak/libvirtsnapbak/README.md

 but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

+## Acknowledgements
+LibvirtSnapBak is a divergent fork of fi-backup by Davide Guerri.